-Food at FEP is not cheap but it’s not that expensive either.
+The food at FEP is not cheap but it’s not that expensive either.
 Generally, you will spend around $50.000-80.000 COP ($16-25 USD) each night (though it can be much more depending on what you want).
 Among the possibilities, you can always find good Colombian asado (BBQ), pizza, and hamburgers, most made by national companies.

 Last but not least, always take into account these recommendations when attending FEP:

-- Get there as early as you can: Enjoy the festival more and avoid traffic
+- Get there as early as you can: Enjoy the festival more and avoid traffic.

 - Comfort above everything: Wear something comfortable and take into account that it will likely rain, so waterproof clothes and shoes are always a good idea.